Home

 What you are describing is definitely etching, which is a chemical reaction between the marble and an acidic or otherwise caustic substance.

-Because of the etching issue any reputable, knowledgeable fabricator/installer will warn their clients about it and recommend against installing marble in the kitchen since it is impossible to prevent etching in a kitchen.
+Because of the etching issue any reputable, knowledgeable fabricator/installer will warn their clients about it and recommend against installing marble countertops in the kitchen since it is impossible to prevent etching in a kitchen.

-Kitchens just get too much use and abuse being constantly exposed to juices, sodas, fruits and many other things that are acidic making marble cleaning and etching a constant battle.
+Kitchen counter tops just get too much use and abuse being constantly exposed to juices, sodas, fruits and many other things that are acidic making marble cleaning and etching a constant battle.

 Fortunately, etching can be repaired rather easily on shiny, polished marble using the Marble Polish / Etch Remover.

-And you can repair etch marks yourself on honed marble following instructions in the Removing Etch Marks e-book.
+honed marble following instructions in the Removing Etch Marks e-book.

 Or you can have etch marks professionally repaired if you don't mind paying a lot more money or if the damage is extensive.